samedicorp/samedicorp.github.io/_posts/2022-09-06-modula-example.md

 end
 ```

-During startup with look for this service, and if we find it, we register a screen with it.
+The function looks for the screen service, and if we find it, we register a screen with it.

-We pass a reference to the current module, so that the screen module can call us back when the screen produces output.
+We pass a reference to our main module, so that the screen module can call us back when the screen produces output.

 If we pass a name as the second parameter, we will get attached to the screen element with that name.
 Alternatively we can pass false (as we are doing here), and we're attached to the first screen connected to the programming board.